ISYSLAB-HUST/DeepTMpred/README.md

 ## Improving the topology prediction of alpha-helical transmembrane proteins with transfer learning
+> *We will release the latest version of DeepTMpred, refactor the entire code, and provide a web server!*
 ### Abstract
 Considering that the pre-trained language model can make full use of massive unlabeled protein sequences to obtain latent feature representation for TMPs